manu31shukla/Phaser-game/README.md

 ## Project Description

 This Pong game is implemented using Phaser 3, a popular framework for creating HTML5 games.
 It includes a player paddle controlled by the arrow keys, a computer paddle with simple AI, and a ball that bounces off the paddles and screen edges.
 The game tracks scores and determines a winner when a player reaches a maximum score.
-This game uses Phaser 3(a library of javascript) for development.

 ## Hosted Link
 [Score if you Can!](https://score-if-you-can.netlify.app/)